 The nested.glmnetr() function of the 'glmnetr' package allows the user to fit multiple machine learning models on a common data set with a single function call allowing an efficient comparison of different modeling approaches.
-Additionally this function uses cross validation (CV) to estimate model performances for these different modeling approaches.
-As most of these machine learning models choose hyperparameters informed by a cross validation or some sort of out of bag (OOB) performance measure, the nested.glmnetr() function provides model performance estimates based upon either a nested cross validation (NCV) or analogous approach.
+Additionally this function uses cross validation (CV) or a boostrap method to estimate model performances for these different modeling approaches from the hold out (out of bag) sample partitions.
+As most of these machine learning models choose hyperparameters informed by a cross validation or some sort or out of bag (OOB) performance measure, the nested.glmnetr() function provides model performance estimates based upon either a nested cross validation (NCV), bootstraping or analogous approach.
 Measures of model performance include concordances for survival time and binomial outcomes and R-squares for quantitative numeric outcomes, as well as deviance ratios, i.e. 1-deviance(model)/deviance(nullmodel), and linear calibration coefficients.
 Too often one sees performance reports including things like sensitivity, specificity or F1 scores in absence of any consideration of calibration.
-Whereas linear calibration does not exhaust the needs of calibration considerations, it does provide a first high level insight.
-As the purpose of the nested.glmnetr() function is to not only describe performance but to derive the models, each of the fitted models as well as performance measures are stored in a single output object.
+In addition to providing linear calibration coefficient estimates, we also show spline fits on the hold out datasets of the nested cross validation outer folds.
+The nested.glmnetr() function also fits the respective models on the whole dataset.
+Performance measures and fitted models based upon the whole dataset are stored in a single output object.

-The nested.glmnetr() function fits cross validation informed Relaxed lasso, ridge, gradient boosting machine ('xgboost'), Random Forest ('RandomForestSRC'), Oblique Random Forest ('aorsf'), Artificial Neural Network (ANN), Recursive Partitioning and Regression Trees ('RPART') and step wise regression models.
+The nested.glmnetr() function fits cross validation informed lasso, relaxed lasso, ridge, gradient boosting machine ('xgboost'), Random Forest ('RandomForestSRC'), Oblique Random Forest ('aorsf'), Artificial Neural Network (ANN), Recursive Partitioning and Regression Trees ('RPART') and step wise regression models.
 As run times may be long, the user specifies which of these models to fit.
 By default only the lasso model suite is fit, including the (standard) lasso, relaxed lasso, fully relaxed lasso (gamma=0) and the ridge regression models.
 (The program was originally written to simply compare the lasso and stepwise regression models and thus this inclusion of the lasso by default, as well as the program name.)
-By default model performances are calculated using cross validation but if the goal is to only fit the models this can be done using the option do_ncv=0.
+By default model performances are calculated using cross validation but if the goal is to only fit the models this can be done using the option resample=0.